dev

 Config-based routing is the new default in React Router v7, configured via the routes.ts file in the app directory.
 Support for routes.ts and its related APIs in Remix are designed as a migration path to help minimize the number of changes required when moving your Remix project over to React Router v7.
 While some new packages have been introduced within the @remix-run scope, these new packages only exist to keep the code in routes.ts as similar as possible to the equivalent code for React Router v7.

-When the unstable_routeConfig future flag is enabled, Remix's built-in file system routing will be disabled and your project will opted into React Router v7's config-based routing.
-To opt back in to file system routing, this can be explicitly configured within routes.ts as we'll cover below.
+When the v3_routeConfig future flag is enabled, Remix's built-in file system routing will be disabled and your project will opted into React Router v7's config-based routing.
+If you prefer to keep using Remix's file-based routing we cover how to enable it in routes.ts below.

 Update your code